HollandStacey/myWork/README.md

 # myWork
-A sampling of the code I have written at Thacher
+This is a sampling of the code I have produced during my time in the Thacher Astronomy Research Program.
+These scripts are designed to do data analysis on the photometry from our observatory.
+Specifically, they calibrate and run analysis on supernovae data (denoted at SN).

 # Freshmen Year
 phot_pipe.py